sayatodev/zincon/README.md

 - Extract a skeleton zip and initialise a working directory.
 - Create a submission ZIP in one command.
+- Run all test cases and show diff locally.

 ## Requirements